EHER/my-ansible/roles/web/README.md

 # web
-Role to manage web server with nginx and php
+Role to manage a simple web server with nginx and php

 ## variables
 - eher_web_name - just a name to identify the website